-Despite being highly urbanized, the LA River watershed sits within one of the world's biodiversity hotspots, the California Floristic Province, one of only 5 Mediterranean climate regions in the world.
-Globally, Mediterranean climate regions make up only 2% of the Earth's land surface but contain a remarkable 20% of the world's plant species.
+Despite being highly urbanized, the LA River watershed sits within one of the world's biodiversity hotspots, the California Floristic Province, one of only five Mediterranean climate regions in the world.
+Globally, Mediterranean climate regions make up only 2% of the Earth's land surface but contain a remarkable 20% of the world's plant species.79

-Historically, the river has been both periodically dry and, at times, prone to severe flooding.
-These seasonal natural disturbances supported habitat and water for numerous endemic plants and animals, as well as migratory birds resting as they traveled the Pacific Flyway.
-Historic maps of the region along with studies done for nearby waterways indicate that the historic flora and fauna of the LA River were likely a mix of coastal sage scrub and valley grassland ecosystems, with swaths of Southern California oak and walnut forests as the river approached the Santa Monica Mountains.
-As the river continued south it spread out over the alluvial LA plain through a patchwork of riparian forests, wetlands and coastal sagebrush.
+Historically, the river has been both periodically dry and, at times, prone to severe flooding.80 These seasonal natural disturbances supported habitat and water for numerous endemic plants and animals, as well as migratory birds resting as they traveled the Pacific Flyway.81 Historic maps of the region along with studies done for nearby waterways indicate that the historic flora and fauna of the LA River were likely a mix of coastal sage scrub and valley grassland ecosystems, with swaths of Southern California oak and walnut forests as the river approached the Santa Monica Mountains.
+As the river continued south it spread out over the alluvial LA Plain through a patchwork of riparian forests, wetlands and coastal sagebrush.82

-Today, 48 of the 51 miles of the river are within heavily developed areas and the near complete concrete channelization of the river for flood control has significantly altered the river as a native ecosystem.
-Within this altered context, the river's capacity to support biological life is determined by hydrological conditions, channel geometry, and connectivity across and along the river to adjacent patches and habitat areas .
-The 11.3 miles of soft bottom (portions of the channel with an earthen bottom) at Sepulveda Basin, the Glendale Narrows, and the tidal estuary are the most ecologically healthy; however, much of the river corridor continues to support algae, insects, fish, and local and migratory birds.
+Today, 48 of the 51 miles of the river are within heavily developed areas.
+Urbanization, the near complete concrete channelization of the river for flood control, and the continued impacts of a changing climate have altered the river as a native ecosystem.
+Within this altered context, the river's capacity to support biological life is determined by hydraulic conditions, channel geometry, and connectivity across and along the river to adjacent patches and habitat areas.
+The 11.3 miles of soft bottom (portions of the channel with an earthen bottom) at Sepulveda Basin, the Glendale Narrows, and the tidal estuary are the most ecologically healthy; however, much of the river corridor continues to support algae, insects, fish, and local and migratory birds.83